Yaswanthyash1/SNR-Responsive-Communication-for-Enhanced-Efficiency/README.md

 The simulations in this paper were conducted within the framework of the Land Mobile Satellite (LMS)  channel, specifically under rural conditions.
 Future work could involve extending these simulations to other communication channels and determining thresholds through comprehensive simulations.
-Additionally, simulations for thresholds in our paper are done in trail and error methods.this can be made more accurate by leveraging ML and deep learning schemes.
+Additionally, simulations for thresholds in our paper are done in trail and error methods.this can be made more accurate by leveraging Machine Learning and deep learning schemes.

 <hr>